RF-Rifat/JavaScript-Quiz/README.md

 -
 ## Description

-This quiz website is designed to [briefly describe the purpose of your quiz website].
-It offers a user-friendly interface and provides a platform for users to [describe the main functionality or purpose of the website].
+This quiz website is designed to test your skill in JavaScript.
+It offers a user-friendly interface and provides a platform for users to test your basic js knowledge.

 ## Features